 If you default on your federal student loans, the government can typically force you to pay without a court order through administrative wage garnishment.
-With this process, your student loan servicer is able to collect 15% of your paycheck to automatically go towards loan repayment.
+With this process, your student loan servicer can collect 15% of your paycheck and automatically apply it to your loan repayment.

 Wage garnishment can happen if you’ve missed payments on federal student loans for at least nine months (and haven’t entered an agreement with your lender to pay them back), and may continue until your loan is paid in full or the default status is resolved.
 Your wages can also be garnished if you default on private student loans, but the process works differently.